Rosamond Gifford Zoo: Exhibits

 The U.S.S.
 Antiquities cave is an exhibit that simulates a submarine voyage through time from life's earliest days in the ocean to creatures living on land.
 Exhibits range in size and include insects, freshwater and marine life, reptiles, and amphibians.
-Fish species include tomato clownfish, longhorn cowfish, banded archerfish, giant Pacific octopus, starfish and anemones.
+Fish species include tomato clownfish, longhorn cowfish, banded archerfish, starfish and anemones.
 Amphibian species include poison dart frogs and Panamanian golden frogs, which are considered extinct in the wild.
 Reptiles species include Gila monsters, northern caiman lizards, yellow-spotted Amazon river turtles, and massasaugas.